ecnepsnai/otto/docs/server.md

 ### As a Service

-You may also wish to run the Otto server as an executable on any Linux, macOS, FreeBSD, or NetBSD host.
+You may also wish to run the Otto server as an executable on any Linux, FreeBSD, NetBSD, or OpenBSD.

+### System Requirements

+**Hardware:**
+- CPU: Any semi-recent amd64/x86_64 (if it can run the systems listed below, it's fine)
+- RAM: At least 500MiB of available system memory
+- Disk: Varies by use and log retention.
+1GiB will be plenty.

+**Operating System:**
+- Linux kernel version 2.6.23 or later for amd64/x86_64 systems, 2.33 or later for arm64 systems
+- OpenBSD stable release
+- FreeBSD 10 or later for amd64/x86_64 systems, 12 or later for arm64 systems
+- NetBSD 8 or later.
+NetBSD 7 may work but is unsupported due to known and unresolved issues

+### Usage

 Download the binary for your operating system and start run the `otto` executable.